Thursday, November 20, 2008

 What are the conditions of publication?

-• We may publish the article in the Workplace Today® journal, on the Workplace.ca Web site, and/or in member newsletters for IPM associations.
+• We may publish the article in the Workplace Today® journal, on the Workplace.ca website, and/or in member newsletters for IPM associations.

 • You retain copyright as the author and are free to give or sell the article to other publications once they've appeared in Workplace Today®.
-We may publish the articles in Workplace Today® or IPM member newsletters, and leave them on the Workplace.ca Web site.

 How do you submit articles for consideration?